Sterling Silver Rocker Horse & Horseshoe Ring

 Q: Is the horseshoe for luck?

 Traditionally, yes.
-A horseshoe pointing up is meant to catch and hold good luck.
-On this ring the horseshoe opens upward, framing the horse head — keeping with that superstition.
+A horseshoe turned with its opening pointing up is meant to catch and hold good luck rather than letting it spill out.
+On this ring the horseshoe opens upward, framing the horse head in that lucky orientation — so it carries the old superstition built right into the design.

 Q: Will the silver tarnish?